nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <figcaption>The interaction of major components in the application through a sequence diagram</figcaption>

-The sequence diagram above shows how the components interact with each other when the user issues a generic command.
+You can see how the components interact with each other when the user issues a command by looking at the above diagram.

 The diagram below shows how the `EventsCenter` reacts to a `help` command event, where the UI does not know or contain any business side logic.